josephylibrary/collections/pages/locations.md

 ---
-title: Types
+title: Genres
 layout: locations
-permalink: /types.html
+permalink: /genres.html
 # see theme.yml for options
 # a cloud visualization will be added below the content in this file
 ---

-## Browse Types
+## Browse Genres